 How to reach Manuel Antonio National Park

-Getting to Manuel Antonio after dark is extremely tricky if not downright impossible.
-Most backpackers will arrive to Costa Rica coming from Nicaragua via Tica Bus and so they will end up arriving to San Jose late at night, being stuck there since there’s no such thing as inter-city night buses in Costa Rica.
+You see, most backpackers will arrive to Costa Rica coming from Nicaragua via Tica Bus and so they will end up arriving to San Jose late at night, being stuck there since there’s no such thing as inter-city night buses in Costa Rica.

 Buses torwards Manuel Antonio depart frequently from San Jose, Jacó and Punta Arenas.
 If you want to arrive to Manuel Antonio on your first day in Costa Rica, you have to get off at Barrancas (between Libera and San Jose), take a bus to Punta Arenas and from there take the bus to Manuel Antonio (last departure 16:30).
 The last departure from San Jose is at 18:00.